kuzzleio/documentation/src/sdk-reference/cpp/1/kuzzle/add-listener/index.md

 Adds a listener to an event.
 When an event is triggered, listeners are triggered in the order in which they were added.
-Theses listener will receive a `const std::string` as only argument.
+Theses listener will receive a `const std::string` as argument.
 This string is a JSON payload representing the event.

 ## Signature